Omegapoint/git-course-lab/README.md

 ### Making a hotfix
  * Make a hotfix branch
  * Commit a few changes
+ * Make pull request of your changes
+ * Review changes with your partner in github
+ * Accept changes
- * Finish the hotfix branch
+ * Finish hotfix branch